ajwallacemusic/geetarz-blog/src/pages/index.md

 ---
 templateKey: 'index-page'
 image: /img/jumbotron.jpg
+imagetext:
-imagetext: Great coffee with a conscience
+    text: Great coffee with a conscience
+    backgroundcolor: red
 ---
   description: >
     Kaldi is the coffee store for everyone who believes that great coffee